armory/documentation/_spinnaker/policy_engine.md

 Make sure you can meet the following version requirements for the Policy Engine:
 * OPA versions 0.12.x or 0.13.x
-* Halyard 1.7.2 or later
+* Halyard 1.7.2 or later if you are using Halyard to manage Spinnaker
 * Armory Spinnaker 2.16.0 or later for Pipeline save time validation
 * Armory Spinnaker 2.19.0 or later for Pipeline runtime validation